 - fast = persuasive or unsettling

-Generally also used for/interpreted as status signalling in settings where signalling is expected (e.g. professional life)
+Generally also used for/interpreted as status signaling in settings where signaling is expected (e.g. professional life)

 - loud = enthusiasm & confidence or overconfidence/aggressiveness

 - soft = care/trust or inferiority/unimportance